hikeventures/hikeventures.github.io/_posts/best/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 **Weight:** 1.3 kg
 **Area inner tent:** 2.6 m²

 The Marmot Force UL 2P is a new freestanding tent which comes in a super light package.
 The Marmot Force UL 2P also uses a very thin tent fabric so you should also handle it carefully.
 I would also get a [tent footprint](http://www.backcountry.com/marmot-force-ul-2p-footprint) with this tent.
 I will use the Marmot Force UL 2P this year in Scandinavia as a 1 person tent.
 I have used the Marmot Force UL 2P on my trips in [Finnish Lapland](http://www.hikeventures.com/Kaldoaivi/) and [Norway](http://www.hikeventures.com/Finnmark/).
+Marmot provided us the tent for testing.

 <a href="http://www.backcountry.com/marmot-force-ul-2p-tent-2-person-3-season"><button type="button" class="btn btn-danger">Read more about the Marmot Force UL 2P</button></a> <a href="/deals/" target="_blank"><button type="button" class="btn btn-warning">Check for Discounts</button></a>